tlongers/doccydoc/sphinx/source/units.rst

 **Description**

-A unique 32 chracter code assigned to each unit in the dataset.
+A unique 32 character code assigned to each unit in the dataset.

 **Type of field**